oleeskild/obsidian-digital-garden/README.md

 NOTE: this plugin contains a testing vault at `src/dg-testVault`, which is recommended for local development.

 1. Clone this repository
-2. (for best compatability, use node version manager and run `nvm install && nvm use`)
+2. (for best compatibility, use node version manager and run `nvm install && nvm use`)
 3. Install dependencies with `npm install`
 4. Run with `npm run dev`
 5. Open the vault from `src/dg-testVault` into obsidian